danielvilas/DigitalTrains/dcc-turnout/README.md

 Alive, current project

 ## Desired Specs
-* Power selection from DCC or External 12V supply
-  * A switch is OK
-  * Auto selecction if possible
-* Power Rails
-  * 12V Vin
-  * 5V for accesories (servo, rele), Buck
-  * 3.3V for MCU If needed, LDO
 * 2 Outputs for LEDs Aspects, to Vin
 * 1 Rele Ouput (5V or 0)
 * UART for advanced configuration